QCDIS/NaaVRE-website/Readiness-level-framework.md

 - VRE DevOps engineer: Support the core developers and golden user by providing advise and changing the virtual research environment where necessary.

 ### From first use to workshop use
-The virtual lab is ready for workshop use, if it meets the criteria for first use, and additionally meets the following requirements:
+The virtual lab can transition to workshop use, if it meets the criteria for first use, and additionally meets the following requirements:
+- Data
+  - [ ] All input data of the lab is FAIR.
 - Metadata
-  - All the fields of the metadata standard are present.
+  -[ ] All the fields of the metadata standard are present.
 - Scenarios
-  - The virtual lab can be used in multiple scenarios, i.e. both the parameters and datasets can be changed to suit experiments of different researchers.
+  -[ ] The virtual lab can be used in multiple scenarios, i.e. both the parameters and datasets can be changed to suit experiments of different researchers.
 - Documentation
-  - At least one domain scientist who was not involved in the development of the virtual lab has reviewed the user manual.
+  -[ ] There is a user manual and at least one domain scientist who was not involved in the development of the virtual lab has reviewed the user manual.
 The coding experience of the reviewer of the user manual is similar to the coding experience of the intended user.
-  - How to use the virtual lab on a different scenario is explained.
+  -[ ] How to use the virtual lab on a different scenario is explained.
 - Codebase
-  - Unit tests verify the behavior of used methods and libraries.
+  -[ ]  Unit tests verify the behavior of used methods and libraries.
 There should be a testing guideline, which will be done in this issue [\#274](https://github.com/QCDIS/projects_overview/issues/274).
-  - The virtual lab reads, writes and exchanges data in a way that meets domain-relevant community standards.
+  -[ ]  The virtual lab reads, writes and exchanges data in a way that meets domain-relevant community standards.
 Recommendations for what standards to use are under investigation, see github issue [#281](https://github.com/QCDIS/projects_overview/issues/281).
-  - The code within cells is easily human-readable and others can easily modify it.
+  -[ ]  The code within cells is easily human-readable and others can easily modify it.
 If methods have side effects, this is clear to the user.
-  - The input and output of each cell is clear.
+  -[ ]  The input and output of each cell is clear.
 It is both clear what the structure is (e.g. what data type is used) and what the data content is from a domain perspective.
 - Workflow
-  - The duration of computation, memory usage, and power usage of the container is acceptable.
+  -[ ]  The duration of computation, memory usage, and power usage of the containers is acceptable.
 As there is currently no dashboard to monitor resource usage, contact the VLIC team for guidelines.
 - Infrastructure
-  - The infrastructure requirements for the workshop are known and the necessary infrastructure has been provided:
+  -[ ]  The infrastructure requirements for the workshop are known and the necessary infrastructure has been provided:
-    - The number of people taking part in a workshop.
+    -[ ]  The number of people taking part in a workshop.
-    - The random access memory and permanent storage usage of the virtual lab are known.
+    -[ ]  The random access memory and permanent storage usage of the virtual lab are known.
-    - The amount of processors the virtual lab uses is known.
+    -[ ]  The amount of processors the virtual lab uses is known.

 ### During workshop use
 The following should be done during workshop use: